-Rolph Landauer was the first to put on firm ground the fact that information is not just an abstract, mathematical notion but has instead an intrinsic physical nature which poses limits on the possibility of processing and transferring it~\cite{LAND61}.
-That is why quantum mechanics, the most advanced physical theory, comes into play in the study of communication processes~\cite{BS98}.
-In this context ({\it quantum information theory}) it is recognized that any message two parties wish to exchange must be {\it written} into the states of some quantum system, say a photonic pulse propagating along an optical fiber~\cite{CD94}, and that the processing, the transmission, and the reading of such data must be carried out following the rather unconventional prescriptions established by quantum mechanics.
-As in the classical setting this scenario is properly formalized by introducing the notion of {\it quantum channels} as those mappings which, generalizing the notion of channel of the Shannon theory, link the initial states of the quantum information carriers (controlled by Alice) to the their output states (controlled by Bob).
+As in the classical setting this scenario is properly formalized by introducing the notion of {\it quantum channels} as those mappings which, generalizing the notion of a channel in Shannon theory, link the initial states of the quantum information carriers (controlled by Alice) to the their output states (controlled by Bob), see Fig.~\ref{fig0}.
 Interestingly enough, to evaluate the {\it quality} of these exotic communication lines several non-equivalent notions of coding procedures, as well as of corresponding capacities, must be introduced.
-Indeed while Alice and Bob might still be willing to use a quantum channel to exchange purely classical messages (say their social security numbers), new forms of communication can now be envisioned.
+Indeed while Alice and Bob might still be willing to use a quantum channel to exchange purely classical messages, new forms of communication can now be envisioned.
 For instance Alice can be interested in transferring to Bob purely quantum messages, e.g., the {\it unknown quantum state} of a quantum memory that is located in her lab, or half of a {\it maximally entangled} state~\cite{GHUNE09,HHHH09} that she has locally produced.
-The ability in sustaining this special kind of transmission defines what is called the {\it quantum capacity} of a quantum communication line.
-This in general differs from the {\it classical capacity} that instead, as in the Shannon setting, measures the ability of transferring purely classical messages.
+The ability to sustain this special kind of transmission defines what is called the {\it quantum capacity} of a quantum communication line.
+This in general differs from the {\it classical capacity} that instead, as in the Shannon setting, measures the ability to transfer purely classical messages.
 But there is more.
-Quantum teleportation~\cite{BetAL93} and superdense-coding protocol~\cite{BW92} have shown that quantum {\it entanglement}~\cite{HHHH09,GHUNE09} is a catalytic resource for communication.
+Quantum teleportation~\cite{BetAL93} and the super-dense coding protocol~\cite{BW92} have shown that quantum {\it entanglement}~\cite{HHHH09,GHUNE09} is a catalytic resource for communication.
 Indeed, even though entanglement alone does not constitute a communication link between distant parties~\cite{WERNER00}, allowing Alice and Bob to use pre-shared entanglement in the design of their communication protocols can boost the performance of basically any communication line they have access to (even in terms of the quantum capacity).
-This fact naturally brings in the notion of {\it entanglement assisted} capacities of a quantum channel~\cite{B99}, which is yet a different way of gauging the performances of a communication line.
+This fact naturally brings in the notion of {\it entanglement assisted} capacities of a quantum channel~\cite{B99}, which is yet a different way of gauging the performance of a communication line.